daviddaubner42/disco_wm_drawing_2stim/README.md

 The actual generation script is in the `rnd_obj.m` file, but this does not need to be modified unless the desired changes go beyond the parameters in `stimulus_parameter.m`.

 The other files are utility scripts used for stimulus generation.

+## data/

+Contains the participants' data collected so far.